jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 It is wet and rather grotty.
 We drop a pitch or two of utter horror and eventually turn around.
 Surveying out is awful.
-The book gets wet, my fingers are too cold to hold the instruments\footnote{The survey data had to be 'corrected' to avoid the survey self-intersecting due to backwards legs.}.
+The book gets wet, my fingers are too cold to hold the instruments\sidenote{The survey data had to be 'corrected' to avoid the survey self-intersecting due to backwards legs.}.
 It sucks majorly.
 At least the passage gets a cool name: *Esoterica*.
-O, and no-one has pushed the pitch where we stopped! \footnote{*Esoterica* was not revisited until 2012, where a broken bolting driving prevented any additional pitches being descended.
+O, and no-one has pushed the pitch where we stopped! \sidenote{\emph{Esoterica} was not revisited until 2012, where a broken bolting driving prevented any additional pitches being descended.
 It remains a lead.}

 \attrib{James Kirkpatrick}